LW83/name-that-hound/README.md

 ![Correct Answer](./docs/correct-message.png)

    - If an incorrect answer has been selected, the user is notified that the answer is incorrect and what the correct answer was in order to facilitate learning the breed.
 The correct scores number remains unchanged and the total questions asked increases by one.
-   - Similar to the correct answer, a Font Awesome icon of a broken heard has been added to this message and it is styled in dark red to denote a negative answer.
+   - Similar to the correct answer, a Font Awesome icon of a broken heart has been added to this message and it is styled in dark red to denote a negative answer.

 ![Incorrect Answer](./docs/incorrect-message.png)

-  - Finally the Game page has an exit icon should the user wish to exit the game before it is finished.
+  - Finally the game page has an exit icon should the user wish to exit the game before it is finished.
 This icon takes the user back to the Welcome page of the site.

 ![Exit](./docs/exit.png)